andrew/ultimate-awesome/README.md

 - [awesome-saas-marketplaces](https://github.com/duncan-m/awesome-saas-marketplaces) - Curated List of SaaS marketplaces.
 - [awesome-volcano](https://github.com/e5k/awesome-volcano) - Resources for research in volcanology from processes to impacts of eruptions.
 - [awesome-youtube](https://github.com/edib/awesome-youtube) - Learn almost anything on Yotube.
+- [awesome-ai-awesomeness](https://github.com/eric-erki/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.
 - [awesome-list](https://github.com/erikgregorywebb/awesome-list) - Datasets | Visualizations | Packages & Libraries.
 - [awesome-hackerspaces](https://github.com/EstevesDouglas/awesome-hackerspaces) - A curated list of awesome Hackerspaces.
+- [awesome-etherscan](https://github.com/etherscan/awesome-etherscan) - Awesome things with Etherscan and its siblings 😎.
 - [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴VERY LARGE AI TOOL LIST! 🔴 extensive collection of tools and resources covering a broad range of applications in the world of artificial intelligence (AI) and machine learning (ML).
 This list encompasses a variety of categories, including educational resources specific to AI and ML, advanced tools for photo and video generation, chatbots, etc.
 - [elasticsearch-collection](https://github.com/exajobs/elasticsearch-collection) - An ongoing & curated collection of awesome software, libraries, learning tutorials,  and most important tools, esources and cool stuff about Elasticsearch.
 - [awesome-rc2014](https://github.com/ezod/awesome-rc2014) - A curated list of awesome resources for the RC2014 homebrew Z80 computer.